Log in | Subscribe

 Regulatory Requirements

-In parallel with the 1994 emission standards for heavy-duty diesel engines, the EPA introduced new requirements for highway diesel fuel.
-Effective October 1, 1993, a new sulfur limit of 0.05% (500 ppm) superseded the earlier ASTM specification of 0.5%.
+Effective 1993.10, in parallel with the 1994 emission standards for heavy-duty engines, a sulfur limit of 0.05% (500 ppm) superseded the earlier ASTM specification of 0.5%.
 The 0.05% sulfur fuel was termed “low sulfur” diesel.
 In addition, the EPA required either a minimum cetane index of 40 or a maximum aromatic content of 35%.
 These requirements applied to all areas of the USA except Alaska.
-Diesel fuel not intended for on-road use was required to be dyed red.

 Further significant reductions of sulfur levels in highway diesel fuel were legislated by the EPA as a part of the 2007-2010 emission regulations for heavy-duty engines [66 FR 5135-5193, 18 January 2001].
-Fuel of maximum sulfur content of 15 ppm (wt.)—called “ultra low sulfur diesel” (ULSD)—was required to be available beginning in mid-2006.
+Fuel of maximum sulfur content of 15 ppm (wt)—called “ultra low sulfur diesel” (ULSD)—was required to be available beginning in mid-2006.
 Other fuel properties remain unchanged.
 The ULSD fuel was legislated as a “technology enabler”, to facilitate the use of sulfur-sensitive catalyst-based emission technologies on MY2007 and later heavy-duty engines, as well as on Tier 2 compliant light duty diesel vehicles.

 The ULSD implementation schedule was as follows: